-In the session, “Technology to Advance Faculty-Driven Assessment of Student Work,” Yvonne Kirby, the Director of Institutional Research and Assessment at Central Connecticut State University talked about how her institution has been able to generate usable data for general education in a very quick timeframe by applying the model from the Multi-State Collaborative to Advance Learning Outcomes Assessment (a.k.a. the MSC) to their local general education assessment and using Aqua by Taskstream to manage the process.
+In the session, “Technology to Advance Faculty-Driven Assessment of Student Work,” Yvonne Kirby, the Director of Institutional Research and Assessment at Central Connecticut State University talked about how her institution has been able to generate usable data for general education in a very quick timeframe by applying the model from the Multi-State Collaborative to Advance Learning Outcomes Assessment (a.k.a. the MSC) to their local general education assessment and using Outcomes Assessment Projects (formerly Aqua) by Taskstream to manage the process.

 Combining assessment and IR, Yvonne lives and breathes data.
 This facility with data has helped her to be particularly effective at advancing CCSU’s assessment efforts.
 For the MSC, participating institutions need to collect samples of student work from existing course assignments that align with the outcomes of interest (written communication, quantitative analysis, and critical thinking for the first year of the project).
 The project specifies sampling guidelines for the institutions to follow.
 For example:

 - Work should be from upper-division students (those who have completed 75% of their coursework)

 - Institutions should limit the number of artifacts from a given course or faculty member

 - Only one piece of work (e.g., paper) per student should be included, and

 - Each artifact should be used for assessing only one outcome